avaneev/biteopt/README.md

 found by this strategy.
 A rogue optimum is an optimum that has a very small area of descent and is placed apart from other competing minima.
 The strategy favors minimum with a larger area of descent.
-The Damavandi test function is a perfect example of the limitation of this strategy (this function can be solved by this strategy, but in 100+ attempts).
+The Damavandi test function is a perfect example of the limitation of this strategy.
 In practice, however, rogue optimums can be considered as undesired outliers that have an unstable real-life performance due to existing parameter value tolerances.